SulthanAbiyyu/latext/README.md

 ### Limitation

-If you are using jupyter notebooks, you'll need to delete the extra "\\".
+1. If you are using jupyter notebooks, you'll need to delete the extra "\\".
 This happens due to python escape character on "\\"
+2. USD to IDR conversion is hardcoded because it's not the main concern